Growing your own seedlings has many benefits, including:

 PLANNING + GETTING STARTED

 What seedlings you want to raise, and how many, will be influenced by the time, budget and space you have in your garden, as well as your growing climate/ zone.
-If you cater for more than you think you need, you can always give them away (or sell them) if you do end up with an oversupply.
+If you cater for more than you think you need, it allows for any issues (germination, pest or heat-damage etc) reducing the amount of healthy seedlings you end up with, plus you can always give them away (or sell them) if you do end up with an oversupply.

 - Decide what system you will set up, i.e. which containers you will source or buy, if you will set up a mini greenhouse (or even invest in, or build a full size greenhouse at some point)

-- Decide where to locate the seed trays/ mini greenhouse on your patio/ windowsill/ laundry (somewhere with decent sunlight and ventilation, where you can easily keep an eye on them, but also, that won’t be affected by any water leaks)
+- Decide where to locate the pots/ seed trays/ mini greenhouse on your patio/ windowsill/ laundry (somewhere with decent sunlight, warmth and ventilation, where you can easily keep an eye on them, but also, that won’t be affected by any water leaks or intense temperature fluctuations)

 - Make a plan of what and how many seedling you want to raise, based around what is suitable for your space, time and family preferences/ requirements